Vluuks/AndroidPractice/Week1/Content.md

 The variables `al` and `ik` can be seen as references to the respective objects.
 They each use the `Student` blueprint, but the contents of the properties are different.

+Due to the concept of [method overloading](https://beginnersbook.com/2013/05/method-overloading/) in Java, we can also define multiple constructors with different parameters for a class.
+If we wanted to define a constructor that does not take the program of the student as an argument, but just their name and number, it would look like this:

+            public Student(String aName, int aStudentNumber) {
+                name = aName;
+                studentNumber = aStudentNumber;
+            }

+We can then add this constructor to the `Student` class as well, and when instantiating students, we can choose which one of the constructors to use.
+If we know everything we need, we can use the first constructor.
+If we do not know their program yet, then we can choose the latter.
+The program will then remain `null` until we set it to a value later.
+The final file with both constructors present would look like [this](Java/StudentExample.java).

 <a name="return-values"></a>

 ### Return values
-When taking a look at the printInfo() method, another aspect is important: the return type.
+When taking a look at the `printInfo()` method, another aspect is important: the return type.
 Methods in Java specify the kind of value they return at the end.
 In this case, `printInfo()` is preceded by the word `void` which indicates that the method does not return any value.
 This is true, as it just prints anything but does not return a value to the caller.

 Suppose we had a different structure of the class in mind, which separates the tasks that are going on a bit more.
 Let's say we would want to split the task of building the string to be printed and the actual printing itself.
 Our methods could then look something like this: